raymondborel/raymondborel/README.md

 ### Hi Everyone! 👋

-- 🔭 I’m currently working on Full Stack with React!
+- 🔭 I’m currently working on full stack Capstone Project!
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on anhything I can contribute to!
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with technical interview prep!
-- 💬 Ask me about ...
+- 💬 Ask me about anything, I love meeting new people!
-- 📫 How to reach me: ...
+- 📫 How to reach me: LinkedIn www.linkedin.com/in/raymondborel
--

 <!--
 **raymondborel/raymondborel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.